jdlandau123/Music-Organizer/README.md

 # Music-Organizer

-A tool I created for myself to organize and sync my music collection to my mp3 player
+A tool I created to track my music collection and sync albums to my mp3 player

-Uses django rest framework and svelte

-Not set up for deployment